ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 <h2>Stairway to Health @ Ordina</h2>

 <p>
-As you might have read in our <a href="" target="_blank">previous post</a> about Stairway to Health, the purpose of the application is to improve worker health in a fun and engaging way.
+As you might have read in our <a href="https://ordina-jworks.github.io/iot/2017/10/12/Stairway-To-Health.html" target="_blank">previous post</a> about Stairway to Health, the purpose of the application is to improve worker health in a fun and engaging way.
 With the app we try to encourage employees to take the stairs instead of the elevator.
 We've put up some sensors that can detect how much stairway usage there is on every floor and how many people take the elevator.
 On the app they can see these results and thus they can do an extra effort if they are falling behind.